filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/run-a-miner.md

     lotus wallet new bls
     ```

-1. Send some fils to the owner wallet from the [calibnet faucet]({{<relref "https://faucet.calibration.fildev.network/" >}}).
+1. Send some FIL to the owner wallet from the [calibnet faucet]({{<relref "https://faucet.calibration.fildev.network/" >}}).
 For the mainnet, the user can send fils from an exchange or other sources.
 1. Send some fils from the owner wallet to the worker wallet:

     ```shell